Fundamental Work Scaling and Non-Extensivity in Critical Engines: Stirling Cycle and Criticality

-\end{enumerate} Thus, using the thermodynamic functions presented in Eqs.~(\ref{QCP_TF_A}--\ref{QCP_TF_D}), the heat exchanges for each stage of the Stirling cycle are explicitly analyzed:
+Using the thermodynamic functions presented in Eqs.~(\ref{QCP_TF_A}--\ref{QCP_TF_D}), the heat exchanges for each stage of the Stirling cycle are explicitly given by:

-Thus, the work performed in the Stirling cycle can be expressed as the sum of the exchanged heats.
-Assuming that the hot reservoir is set as $T_H = T_L + \delta$, the net work becomes
+Thus, the net work performed in the Stirling cycle can be expressed as the sum of the exchanged heats.
+Defining the temperature difference between the reservoirs as $\delta_T = T_H - T_L$, the net work becomes:

-where $g_{\text{crit}}$ and $g_0$ denote the ground-state degeneracies at the critical and high-field points, respectively, and $\delta$ represents the temperature difference between the reservoirs.
-By construction, the engine efficiency is identical to the Carnot efficiency.
+Here, $\Omega_\lambda = g_{\text{crit}}^{(0)}/g_H^{(0)}$ denotes the fundamental relative ground-state multiplicity driven by the tuning parameter variation between the critical and high-parameter points.
+This notation complements the broader convention where the relative multiplicity of the $(n+1)$-th energy level with respect to the $n$-th level, at a fixed tuning parameter $\lambda=x$, is defined as $\Omega_x^{(n)} = g_x^{(n+1)}/g_x^{(n)}$.
+For convenience and future reference, Eq.~\eqref{formula_W} will be referred to as the Primarch Formula throughout the manuscript.
+This nomenclature highlights that it represents the primary thermodynamic contribution establishing the maximum efficiency, which originates exclusively from the fundamental ground-state degeneracies.
+As demonstrated in subsequent sections, any thermal population of excited states only deviates the system from this ideal behavior, strictly degrading the maximum attainable efficiency.
+Consequently, the engine efficiency is analytically identical to the Carnot efficiency:

-Notably, while ideal Stirling cycles reach Carnot efficiency only in the presence of a perfect regenerator, in Eq.~\eqref{carnot_efficiency_1} no regenerator is required.
-At low temperatures, the thermal population remains confined within the degenerate ground-state manifold, representing a distinct quantum advantage over engines operating with classical working substances.
+Notably, while ideal classical Stirling cycles achieve Carnot efficiency only in the presence of a perfect classical regenerator, Eq.~\eqref{carnot_efficiency_1} demonstrates that no regenerator is required in this quantum regime.
+At low temperatures, the thermal population remains completely confined within the degenerate ground-state manifold, representing a distinct quantum advantage over engines operating with classical working substances.

-If the machine operates as a refrigerator, either by reversing the cycle direction or due to intrinsic system properties, the coefficient of performance ($\text{COP}_R$) can be defined as an analog to the engine efficiency.
-However, unlike the efficiency, the COP has no upper bound.
-For this analysis, the cycle in Fig.~\ref{fig_stirling_QCP} is reversed, consequently inverting the labels identifying the stages.
-The resulting coefficient satisfies the Carnot refrigerator condition:
+If the machine operates as a refrigerator—either by reversing the thermodynamic cycle or due to intrinsic system properties—the coefficient of performance ($\text{COP}_R$) is defined analogously to the engine efficiency.
+However, unlike efficiency, the COP has no theoretical upper bound.
+By reversing the cycle depicted in Fig.~\ref{fig_stirling_QCP} (which inverts the stage labels), the resulting coefficient perfectly satisfies the Carnot refrigerator condition:

-Similarly, if the machine operates as a heat pump, the coefficient of performance ($\text{COP}_{HP}$) is defined as the ratio between the heat delivered to the hot reservoir and the net work performed on the system.
-In our cycle, the heat absorbed by the hot reservoir corresponds to $Q_{AB}$, while the net work is the sum of all heat exchanges.
-Thus, the ($\text{COP}_{HP}$) can be expressed as:

-In the following subsection, the effect of a small energy gap is analyzed, where the first excited state can be thermally occupied even for a small temperature increment $\delta$.